IVC-Projects/pc_upsampling/README.md

 python main.py --phase test
 You will see the output results in the folder /result.

-Besides we also provide a python script in folder /supplement which put our model in GAN as generator, so if you want to test it, just download the PU-GAN's project from https://github.com/liruihui/PU-GAN and replace original generator.py.
+Besides we also provide a python script in folder /supplement which put our model in GAN as generator, if you want to test it, just download the PU-GAN's project from https://github.com/liruihui/PU-GAN and replace original generator.py.

 If you want training the model please contact us for training dataset by email: qiuchi@stu.hznu.edu.cn.
 More questions please contact qiuchi@stu.hznu.edu.cn